 Microsoft Showcase School

-We are delighted to share that we have obtained our Microsoft Showcase School Status.
+We are delighted to share that we have maintained our Microsoft Showcase School Status for 2021 - 22.
 Microsoft recognises our academy as part of an elite group of schools that exemplifies some of the best teaching and learning utilising technology in the UK.

 This is what we learned about education transformation when we engaged with Microsoft . . .